polo-language/bin-packer/README.md

 Tries to fit new items in all opened bins before opening a new one.

 #### firstFitDecreasing(obj, measure, max)
-Runs a sort first (so the hardest to place items are put down first), then uses firstFit.
+Runs a sort, so the hardest to place items are placed first, then uses firstFit.

 ### Utility method